hariprasanths/synchly/docs/examples.md

 ?
 Enter the database hostname: localhost
 ?
 Enter the database server port: 27017
 ?
 Enter the database name to backup: foobar
 ?
+Enter the database name associated with the user credentials (i.e. authSource): admin ?
 Enter the absolute path of the directory for storing local backups: /home/foobar/backups/ ?
 Do you want the backup files to be encrypted?
 Yes
 ?
 Do you want to enable backup compression?
 Yes